PavanRangani/docs/docs/prd/limited-partnership/activity-task.md

 **Activity Task Information**
 - Task name will be set to this format: `{Capital Call name} | {Fund Name}`
-- For `Cash Distribution` template, Due date will be set to the one business day after the start date.
-(Here business day means the Monday to Friday)
+- For `Cash Distribution` & `Stock Distribution` template, task due date will be set using the Due date of Activity.
+- For other templates, task due date will be set using the date when activity is approved.
 - Start date will be set to the date when activity is approved.
 - Task Source will set to Email for System template.
 - System will add a note with each task with the below information.